LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/install-rhel.md

 > [!NOTE]
 > These instructions are for RHEL 7.
 If you use RHEL 8, please contact us.

+> [!WARNING]
+> Before starting, make sure your system is [registered and subscribed to the Red Hat Customer Portal](https://access.redhat.com/solutions/253273)

 * Red Hat Enterprise Linux 7.x

 [!include[Common prerequisites](../includes/common-requisites.md)]